 You should confirm that social sharing plugins on your website are working properly.

-9. Performance Tests
+9. Test Your Website’s Performance

 10. Install Google Analytics

 You cannot improve without knowing how your readers interact with your website.